astropulseinc/astro-platform-apps/README.md

 These examples showcase popular cloud-native services that assist in managing the application lifecycle.
 Please note that the platform does not automatically configure external access for applications when deploying via `helm` (helm repository), `repository` (helm from git repository), or `yaml`.

+> **Note:**  Make sure to use the right storage class for the persistent volume claim (PVC) in the resources/ folder.
+Only storage classes that are created part of the cluster for eks is gp2.
+There will be no default storage class for the PVC.
+So make sure to create the storage class before deploying the application.

 ### Cert-Manager
 To deploy Cert-Manager: